The Spectator is one of the world's oldest continuously published magazines and a leading UK political and lifestyle magazine.

 We have been working with the team over at The Spectator for a number of years now.
 As well as designing, developing and supporting the main UK Spectator website, we have also developed The Spectator Health and the 2015 election microsite, in addition to The Spectator Australia site.

 As publishing moves towards a digital first outlook, it’s important that providers such as ourselves understand the many complex needs of the mixed format publisher.
 A website alone isn’t enough.
 Consequently the site also publishes to Kindle for Periodicals, Apple Newstand, Kindle Fire, the web, and via daily newsletters delivered via email and application.

-All this means a lot of work for The Spectator’s relatively small production team, so it’s important that we build everything with their time in mind.
+All this means a lot of work for The Spectator’s production team, so it’s important that we build everything with their time in mind.
 The Kindle plugin we’ve developed has the simplicity of drag and drop management.
 The newsletter functionality means that editors need to enter copy into one place and one place only, with a web version available for use within the Spectator’s iOS application.
-Simple, quick, efficient.
-Oh, and cost effective too – we’re still in a recession at the time of writing and value for money is always a concern!
+Simple, quick, efficient and cost effective too.

 The traffic improvements have continued and, although we can’t divulge figures, we can say that due to improved SEO and the ongoing commitment from the magazine’s digital team, the website has more than doubled traffic since they joined our client list.

 The paywall is a ‘leaky’ paywall designed to allow through search engines and ‘browsing’ visitors.
 A human visitor will, after an editorially decided number of visits, be presented with an offer to subscribe and won’t be able to read more content.

 This allows the magazine to benefit from the positive marketing affects of social linking whilst still being able to protect the perceived value of the website’s content.